How can I use my ACC-diploma for practicing in other countries?

 - We have also been certified by the IAC (International Association for Counselling).
 This means that we have been awarded an international quality mark in the field of counselling.
 The above points in this email do still stand however, as every country applies their own rules around counselling.
 You can read more about our certification here.

-Once again, it really depends on what you would like to become/achieve and where in the world you would like to take your skills.
+Once again, it really depends on what you would like to become/achieve and where in the world you would like to use your skills.
 But with our training programme you will most certainly learn the necessary skills to guide people in a professional manner and will develop yourself in an invaluable way.

-*Do note that the approach you learn at the ACC is rather Western-world oriented, so practicing in non-Western countries might be different, due to cultural differences.
+*Please note that the approach you learn at the ACC is rather Western-world oriented, so practicing in non-Western countries might be different, due to cultural differences.